 I chose this route because it wanders through the middle of nowhere so is bound to be interesting and I spend the time watching the world go by.
 It turns out to be a varied journey.
 Initially the line follows the Guadiana valley with its mixture of olive nurseries, arable and livestock farming.
 An area round the towns of Don Benito and Villanueva de la Serena is dotted with houses sitting on small plots of land, little bigger than allotments.
 Then, we leave the river valley and head overland.
 There are stretches of grassland grazed by Merino sheep and areas of poor land where there are more boulders than anything else.
 The plain of La Serena is large and empty, stretching into the distance with no roads or signs of habitation.
 At some stage quite recently the railway has been improved and the train is able to travel fast, as all the level crossings have been replaced by concrete bridges where the metalled road across the line becomes a muddy track on either side after a few metres.

 The line becomes more sinuous as we reach and travel through the foothills on the north side of the Sierra Morena.
 After the small town of Castuela the train climbs and we encounter a stretch of appalling track and bounce along slowly until Almorchón station (pictured).
-Almorchón is a small, largely derelict railway village at the junction of a former line to Córdoba, still open in part to take coal to a power station.
+Almorchón is a small, largely derelict railway village at the junction of a former line to Córdoba, which remained open until 2016 in part to take coal to a power station.
 From there on the track improves again though speed is not great.
 The main settlement in this area, in the midst of some reasonable farmland, is Cabeza del Buey.
 The name translates as ox’s head, and sure enough there is one on the town coat of arms.
 There then follows a long stretch of hilly countryside – the hills are forested to their peaks, and the only sign of life is the occasional flock of sheep.
 We cross from Extremadura into Castilla-La Mancha, the region at the centre of Spain and the valleys of a couple of small tributaries of the Guadiana.
 We pass a halt where no trains stop, but there is a stationmaster/signalman standing with his flag on the platform.
 There is more about the history of the line in the railway buffery section.

 Eventually we reach the Madrid – Sevilla AVE line and it runs parallel to us as we race across the high plain into Puertollano.
 The town and surroundings always come as a shock, with opencast and abandoned deep mines, a refinery and chemical industries – there is a shepherd and his flock grazing in the colliery waste.
 I’ve opted to continue to Ciudad Real for a break before catching the AVE high speed train to Málaga, rather than spend three hours in Puertollano.
 I have a sandwich and coffee at Ciudad Real station on the edge of town, before walking the 20 minutes or so into the city centre.
 I’m not convinced I made the right decision.
 There seems to be very little of interest even in the main squares, Plaza Pilar and Plaza Cervantes and many of the café-bars are not yet open – it is about 1230 on a Monday.
 I find a basic taperia, have a beer and tapa then trudge back to the station.
 It is a pity as I’ve enjoyed the rest of the journey.
 I cheer up once I settle into my AVE seat – it is by far the busiest train of this journey – read my book and count the olive trees as we head for Málaga and home.